jackiehjm/stx-docs/doc/source/deploy_install_guides/r6_release/bare_metal/adding-hosts-using-the-host-add-command.rst

         ~(keystone_admin)]$ system host-add -n compute-0 -p worker -I 10.10.10.100

 #.
+Verify that the host has been added successfully.

+    Use the :command:`fm alarm-list` command to check if any alarms (major or critical) events have occured.
+You can also type :command:`fm event-list` to see a log of events.
+For more information on alarms, see :ref:`Fault Management Overview <fault-management-overview>`.

+#.
 With **controller-0** running, start the host.

     The host is booted and configured with a personality.

+#.
+Verify that the host has started successfully.

+    The command :command:`system host-list` shows a list of hosts.
+The added host should be available, enabled, and unlocked.
+You can also check alarms and events again.

 .. rubric:: |postreq|